Medowhill/pl_articles/en/17/index.md

 ## Acknowledgments

-I thank professor Ryu for giving feedback on the article.
+I thank professor Ryu for giving feedback on the article and “BJ 9” for finding a typo.